Daily Thought App Alternatives

 Most apps feed you from one category.
 One Good Thing pulls from twelve: philosophy, psychology, evolutionary biology, mathematical paradoxes, cultural lenses, and more.
 The range is deliberate.
 Interesting thinking happens when ideas from different fields bump into each other.
+If you are comparing daily thought apps, meditation alternatives, journaling alternatives, or quotes app alternatives, the core question is the same: do you want more content, or one idea worth sitting with?

 Under 2 min